merkle-open/generator-nitro/readme.md

 * [`packages/project-nitro`](./packages/project-nitro) (example project with handlebars rendering engine)
 * `packages/project-nitro-twig` (example project with twig rendering engine)

-Here you can have a look at the [sample project](https://nitro-project-test.netlify.com/), which contains the examples of the generator and was statified with the default configuration of the "nitro-exporter".
+Have a look at the [sample project](https://nitro-project-test.netlify.com/) which contains the examples of a generated project and was statified with the default configuration of the "nitro-exporter".

 ## Getting started